-But the Council of Jerusalem (in Acts 15) took place before this, when things were still in a state of flux between the pro-conversion view and the Noachide view, and many were still preaching the necessity of full conversion to Judaism--including many within the Messianic community itself (Acts 15:1,5).
+But the Council of Jerusalem (in Acts 15) took place before this, when things were still in a state of flux between the pro-conversion view and the Noachide view, and many were still preaching the necessity of full conversion to Judaism—including many within the Messianic community itself (Acts 15:1,5).
 The Council firmly decided against this view (Acts 15:10,19, etc.).
-But the presence “in every city” of those who were preaching Moses created an obstacle and a hindrance to the new Gentile believers in Jesus.
+But the presence in every city of those who were preaching Moses created difficulties for the new Gentile believers in Jesus.
 These preachers exerted a constant pressure to take on the yoke of the Law of Moses.
 But a letter from Jerusalem would provide an authoritative defense against these preachers of Moses, assuring new Gentile believers in Jesus that legal submission to the Law of Moses is not required.
-Only the three exceptions were necessary: exceptions that would soon be recognized by all of Judaism as part of the Laws of Noah.
+Only the three exceptions were necessary (in addition to the teaching of Jesus): exceptions that would soon be recognized by all of Judaism as part of the Laws of Noah.

-A: The difference between the two spellings of the name of Joshua has to do with two different ways of writing the Hebrew vowel sh’va (also written as sheva) in the Latin/English alphabet.
-This vowel is considered a short vowel because it is pronounced rapidly in going from one consonant to the next.
-As a result, it is sometimes indicated by an "e," sometimes by a small or superscript "e" (e), and sometimes by an apostrophe(’).
+A: The difference between the two spellings of the name of Joshua is two different ways of writing the Hebrew vowel sheva (also written as sh’va, sheva, shewa, etc.).
+This vowel is considered a short vowel because it’s pronounced rapidly in going from one consonant to the next.
+As a result, it’s sometimes indicated by an e, sometimes by a small or superscript e (e), and sometimes by an apostrophe(’).

-The prefix of Joshua’s name is undoubtedly Yahu-, but since the emphasis is on the third syllable (ye-ho-SHU-ah), the first syllable is shortened because of the rules of Hebrew grammar and pronunciation.
-This turns the "a" of Yahu- into a sh'va, producing Yeho- (or Y’ho-) as the first two syllables in Joshua’s name.
+The prefix of Joshua’s name is undoubtedly Yaho-, a variant of Yahu-, but since the emphasis is on the third syllable (ye-ho-SHU-ah), the first syllable is shortened.
+This is because of the rules of Hebrew grammar and pronunciation.
+This turns the a of Yaho- into a sheva, producing Yeho- (or Y’ho-) as the first two syllables in Joshua’s name.

-A: The magi (MAY-gee, "wise men") were pagan priests of the Parthian Empire, the great eastern enemy of Rome.
+A: The magi (MAY-gee, wise men) were pagan priests of the Parthian Empire, the great eastern enemy of Rome.
 Their priestly sect had tremendous power in Parthia, including the ability to make and break kings.
-This means they were familiar with royalty, and so brought gifts befitting the one “born king of the Jews” they were seeking (Matt.
+This means they were familiar with royalty, and so brought gifts befitting the one born king of the Jews that they were seeking (Matt.
 2:2).
 The magi may well have had their own mystical intentions with these gifts, reflecting the beliefs of their religion (a mixture of Zoroastrianism and older tribal beliefs).
 If so, these intentions are lost to us.

 But from the point of view of the Bible and the Jewish people, these gifts were a prophecy of the identity and future ministry of the infant king.

-Gold was a common symbol of royalty, its use often reserved exclusively for the king.
-This pointed to Jesus’ future reign as King Messiah: both now, at the right hand of the Father (Acts 2:36); and in the resurrection, when he will rule the earth for 1,000 years (the Millennial kingdom; Matt.
+Gold was a common symbol of royalty, its use often reserved exclusively for kings.
+This pointed to Jesus’ future reign as King Messiah: both now, at the right hand of the Father (Acts 2:36), and in the resurrection, when he will rule the earth for a thousand years (the Millennial kingdom; Matt.
 19:28, Rev. 20:4).

-In Romans 16:4, Paul calls non-Jewish Christian churches "churches of the Gentiles."
+In Romans 16:4, Paul calls non-Jewish Christian churches churches of the Gentiles.
 The non-Jewish believers in Jesus eating with Peter in Gal.
-2:12 are called "Gentiles."
+2:12 are called Gentiles.
 In Eph.
-2:11, Paul calls non-Jewish believers in Jesus "uncircumcised Gentiles."
-These he refers to as the uncircumcised part of the Church (the "Uncircumcision"), as opposed to the circumcised (Jewish) part of the Church (the "Circumcision"; Eph.
+2:11, Paul calls non-Jewish believers in Jesus uncircumcised Gentiles.
+These he refers to as the uncircumcised part of the Church (the uncircumcision), as opposed to the circumcised (Jewish) part of the Church (the circumcision; Eph.
 2:11).
 In Eph.
-3:6, he says that Gentile believers in Jesus (the "Gentiles") are fellow-heirs with Jewish believers in Jesus.
-For you to deny as correct the term that Scripture itself uses for this group of people is to deny the authority and inspiration of Scripture.
+3:6, he says that Gentile believers in Jesus (the Gentiles) are fellow-heirs with Jewish believers in Jesus.
+To deny as correct the term that Scripture itself uses for this group of people is to deny the authority and inspiration of Scripture.

-A2: While it’s true that all believers are heirs of Abraham, this is not restricted to Abraham’s physical descendants, but to those who share his faith ("those who are of faith, these are sons of Abraham"; Gal.
+A2: While it’s true that all believers are heirs of Abraham, this is not restricted to Abraham’s physical descendants (Israelites), but to those who share his faith (those who are of faith, these are sons of Abraham; Gal.
 3:7).
-The singular "seed" of Abraham to whom the promises were made refers to Jesus ("to his seed...that is, Messiah"; Gal.
-3:16), that through him "the blessing of Abraham might come to the Gentiles" (Gal.
-3:14, also 3:8).
+The singular seed of Abraham to whom the promises were made refers to Jesus (to his seed...that is, Messiah; Gal.
+3:16), that through him the blessing of Abraham might come to the Gentiles (Gal.
+3:14, also Gal.
+3:8).

-The term "Israelite" is never used in the New Testament to refer to non-Jewish believers in Jesus.
-On the contrary, in every single occurrence it is used to refer to Jews (Acts 2:22, 3:12, 5:35, 13:16, 21:28; Romans 9:4, 11:1, etc.).
+The term Israelite is never used in the New Testament to refer to non-Jewish believers in Jesus.
+On the contrary, in every single occurrence it is used to refer to Jewish people (Acts 2:22, 3:12, 5:35, 13:16, 21:28; Romans 9:4, 11:1, etc.).
 Jesus, for example, called Nathanael, his Jewish disciple, an Israelite (John 1:47).
 The apostle Paul refers to himself as an Israelite (Rom.
 11:1, 2 Cor.
 11:22).
-So to use the term "Israelite" to refer to Gentile believers in Jesus is contrary to the use of this word in Scripture.
+So to use the term Israelite to refer to Gentile believers in Jesus is contrary to the use of this word in Scripture.

 A3: On the contrary, for circumcised Jews, obedience to the Law is not voluntary but obligatory, with severe penalties for disobedience that were actually carried out in ancient times, including the death penalty (Gal.
 3:10, 5:3).
 In the time of Jesus, as in the time of Moses, the Law of Moses was the law of the land.
 They could not pick and choose what to obey, but were under obligation to the whole Law (Gal.
 5:3).

-A4: You are correct that the issue of debate at the Council of Jerusalem was conversion to Judaism, which required ritual circumcision and complete obedience to the Law (Acts 15:5). ("Circumcision" in this context was not a mere physical operation but a religious ritual of conversion.)
-This was the standard practice at the time for Gentiles who wanted to become Jews.
-The Pharisees who proposed this idea thought this same procedure of conversion should be used for Gentiles who wanted to become Christians.
+A4: You are correct that the issue of debate at the Council of Jerusalem was conversion to Judaism, which required ritual circumcision and complete obedience to the Law (Acts 15:5).
+(Circumcision in this context was not a mere physical operation but a religious ritual of conversion.)
+This was the standard practice at the time for Gentiles who wanted to become Jewish.
+The Pharisees who proposed this idea at the Council thought this same procedure of conversion should be used for Gentiles who wanted to become Christians.
 This view was rejected by the Council.

-But there is no historical evidence of any "progressive program" of increasing obedience for non-Israelites.
-Gentiles who associated with the synagogue but did not convert were called God-fearers (or Fearers of Heaven).
-They were under no obligation to the Law at all, other than the Law’s requirements for all mankind, which were soon codified as the the seven Laws of Noah.
-Obedience to these seven laws were considered sufficient for a Gentile to have a place in the world to come.
+There is no historical evidence of any progressive program of increasing obedience for non-Israelites.
+Gentiles who associated with the synagogue but did not convert were called Godfearers (or Fearers of Heaven).
+They were under no obligation to the Law at all, other than the Law’s basic requirements for all mankind, which were soon codified as the seven Laws of Noah.
+Obedience to these seven laws was considered sufficient for a Gentile to have a place in the world to come.
 Other portions of the Law beyond this were entirely optional (except for the many sections of the Law that were specifically forbidden to non-Jews).
-A God-fearer who obeyed more and a God-fearer who obeyed less of the Law (beyond the Laws of Noah) had equal standing according to Jewish religious law, with no necessity and no expectation of increasing obedience.
+A Godfearer who obeyed more and a Godfearer who obeyed less of the Law (beyond the Laws of Noah) had equal standing according to Jewish religious law, with no necessity and no expectation of increasing obedience.
 The Laws of Noah were considered sufficient for Gentiles.
 This is the view with which the Council’s decision agreed.

 A5: You are correct that works-righteousness was never the purpose of the Law, and that Peter and the New Testament church rejected works-righteousness, declaring that justification is only by faith.
 You are also correct that works-righteousness was a false understanding that had grown up over time.
 Even in the Hebrew Scriptures (the Old Testament), right standing with God was through his calling and his grace.
 But this does not mean that God was indifferent about obedience to his Law, as you imply.
 Though it had been a difficult yoke for the Jewish people to bear (Acts 15:10), God intended them to obey it—completely—and imposed harsh penalties for disobedience.
 In the same way, he intends his new Law of Messiah (the New Testament) to be obeyed—completely—by those who come to Jesus by grace and faith (Heb.
-10:26-31; though in both Old and New he graciously makes provision for atonement of sin).
+10:26-31; though in both Old and New he graciously makes provision for atonement of sin for those who repent and turn back to him).
 Though salvation is not, and never was, by works, God has certain mandatory expectations of lifestyle and behavior for those he has redeemed by grace and faith.